coreruleset/website/content/blog/2023-05-09-what-we-learnt-from-our-bug-bounty-program-its-not-for-the-faint-of-heart.md

 categories:
   - Blog
 date: '2023-05-09T09:00:00+02:00'
-title: 'What we learnt from our bug bounty program: It&#8217;s not for the faint of heart'
+title: "What we learnt from our bug bounty program: It's not for the faint of heart"
 ---